vishipayyallore/speaker-series-2023/dotnet-7-minimalapi/Session2/README.md

 >    - Web App Empty
 >    - Web API with Uncheck Controllers
 >    - Web API with Controllers
-> 1. Comparision on Services Container & Http Request Pipeline
+> 1. Comparison of Services Container & HTTP Request Pipeline
 > 1. Parameter Binding
 >    - From Query | From Route | From Body | From Services
 > 1. Base Entity